 For the Tofu:

-• 2 tbsp vegetable oil, neutral-flavored, for stir-frying
+• 2 tbsp neutral oil, neutral-flavored, for stir-frying

 • 2 stalks green onion, divided (white and green parts)